 An updated word frequency list

 Armed with this list of nearly 15 million tokens and corresponding frequencies, the second step was to reduce the list of tokens to a more manageable “dictionary” of “words.”
-To do this, I used the union of the following four word lists:
+To do this, I used the union of the following five word lists:

 - The ENABLE2k word list, containing 173,528 words.